 Custodial Credit Risk-Deposits.
 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
-State statutes require all deposits and investments (other than federal or state government instruments) to be collateralized by depository insurance, obligations of the U.S. government, or bonds of public authorities, counties, or municipalities.
-As of June 30, 2018, DDA had no bank balances exposed to custodial credit risk.
+State statutes require all deposits and investments (other than federal or state government instruments) to be collateralized by depository insurance, obligations of the U.S. Government, or bonds of public authorities, counties, or municipalities or for financial institutions to participate in the state sponsored secure deposit collateral program.
+As of June 30, 2020, DDA had no bank balances exposed to custodial credit risk.